tonyngmk/msba_bot/README.md

 **Highlights in Project:**
 - Using a full programming language (Python) as backend for Telegram chatbot
-- Seamlessly adding fields of data as rows to Google Sheets
+- Seamlessly adding fields of data as rows to Google Sheets from Telegram
-- Capable of uploading user's attachment to Google Drive
+- Direct uploading user's attachment from Telegram to Google Drive
-- Able to send images and text to replicate a full website
+- Able to send images and text to replicating/mimicking a website (MSBA)
-- Send documents by users' command as well
+- Send documents (MSBA Brochure) to users via command as well

-Created for Chatbot Assignment in BC3409 - AI in Accounting and Finance AY2020/21 Sem 1.
+*Created for Chatbot Assignment in BC3409 - AI in Accounting and Finance AY2020/21 Sem 1.*

 ## Commands
 1. **/start** - Start conversation